MarcWebDev/advent-of-code-2022/README.md

 # Advent of Code 2022

-This are the Advent of Code 2022 solutions in TypeScript by MarcDev.
+This are my Advent of Code 2022 solutions in TypeScript.